 Time is the biggest help and the biggest threat to financial independence.
-As highlighted in my previous blog entry (An’ live off the fatta the lan’), gathering this much wealth is a huge undertaking and can (and probably will) take decades.
+As highlighted in my previous post (An’ live off the fatta the lan’), gathering huge wealth is a huge undertaking and can take decades.
 During this time your resolve will be tested and you will have to make many decisions about your priorities.

 They say the best time to invest is 20 years ago.
 This quote is steeped in the knowledge of compound interest and the history of returns of the stock market.
-If you subscribe to this, the only real thing you can do is minimise expenses, invest the rest and wait a long time.
+If you subscribe to this, the outcome is only measurable over a long time.
 The solution is so simple, but so few make it all the way.

 The universe is change; our life is what our thoughts make it.Marcus Aurelius, Meditations